+HOW MANY TEST PERSONS ARE NEEDED?
 One of many questions which can be raised in the context of usability testing is the question 'How many test persons are enough?'
 A short overview of the discussion can be found in Dumas & Fox 2008:p.11404.
 There exists some consensus that in many cases 5-8 test persons are sufficient to detect about 80% of the important problems.
 Nevertheless this point should be taken with caution.
 There are many factors which can change this estimate.
 If e.g. the task is very complex it is usually not possible to test sufficiently many aspects.
 On the other side the intention of a usability test is not the clarification of all possibilities but to detect within a short time and with as little as possible numbers of test persons some of the most important problems to enable a further optimization cycle.
-Furthermore - and this is a rather new aspect of usability testing - a biological system is basically a learning system.
+Furthermore - and this is a rather new aspect of usability testing - a biological system is basically a general learning system (GLS).
 This implies that a test person as a learning system will never react the same in repeated sessions.
-Depending from the available feedback a test person will automatically improve its performance, thereby producing a learning curve showing a decrease in the number of errors from test to test.
-Therefore it could be wise not to run only one test but to run a series of tests $n \geq 3$ and by this one can test how good an assisting actor supports learning.
-The other aspect is rather a long term effect when a biological actor hast to use an assisting actor for a certain task very often.
-This can induce new requirements which are completely different from the case of a new user.
+Depending from the available feedback a test person will automatically improve its performance, thereby producing a learning curve showing a decrease in the number of errors from test to test and vice versa an increase in success.